RichardChangCA/AI_Study_Resources_Combo/Geospatial_Data.md

 6. Medium, 5 Geospatial Tips and Tricks in Python, https://towardsdatascience.com/5-geospatial-tips-and-tricks-in-python-eef86aec5110 ,categorical features do not need preprocessing, quick computation, increase in accuracy with less overfitting.

+7. Medium, Feature Engineering with Geospatial Data: Predicting NYC Cab Trip Duration, https://medium.com/analytics-vidhya/feature-engineering-with-geospatial-data-predicting-nyc-cab-trip-duration-a121ec16021b ,The log transformation made the data(highly skewed) conform more closely to a normal distribution.
+Great circle distance: refers to the shortest distance between two points on a sphere.